Everything about digital eye strain and computer vision syndrome

-Here are, 5 tips for relief of eye strain/computer vision syndrome
+Here are, 5 tips for eye strain relief /computer vision syndrome

 Keep the correct distance.As with driving – keeping a safe distance is the best practice.
 For example, when reading (on your computer, phone or tablet), make sure the text is always at least 30–40 cm away.